tetyanaloskutova/remote-works/docs/architecture/payments.rst

 we are operating on the reusable token which is a unique identifier of the customer for given gateway.

-Several payment methods can be used within a single order.
+Several payment methods can be used within a single task.

 Payment has 5 possible charge statuses: